gabriellongou/open-source_toolbox/speech-to-text/README.md

 # Audio Transcript Tool

 ## Overview
 Tired of writing meeting reports?
 With the **Audio Transcript Tool**, you can easily transcribe your audio recordings from meetings, lectures, interviews, and more.
+You just need to record it (with the authorization of stakeholders).
 This tool is designed to efficiently extract a segment of an audio file starting from the 30-minute mark and then transcribe it into a readable text format.
+This cut is necessary to use OpenAi Whisper API.

 The tool utilizes two main libraries:
 - **OpenAI**: For audio transcription.